goopletdev/kosumi/README.md

 - Correct SGF style errors in SGF files from OGS, and maximize compatibility by unzipping compressed coordinates

 ## To-do list:
-- move formatTree to happen during parsing tokens
+- parsing large files takes too long. find out why.
 - move initBoard and initStates to stonewalker constructor

 - display actively edited node as active node on the goban